JLofgren418/Unpaid-Interns/README.md

 This will build a WAR file with all the dependencies and front-end resources, ready to be deployed.
 The file can be found in the `target` folder after the build completes.

-Once the WAR file is built, you can run it using
+Once the WAR file is built, it can be deployed to the target environment.
-`java -jar target/flowcrmtutorial-1.0-SNAPSHOT.jar`

 ## Project structure